-Running a successful materials recovery facility (MRF) means adapting to a changing stream, investing to upgrade equipment and navigating end market uncertainty.
+Running a successful MRF means adapting to a changing stream, investing to upgrade equipment and navigating end market uncertainty.
 Three prominent MRF leaders recently shared how they’re approaching these challenges.

 The 2021 Resource Recycling Conference, held virtually in August, hosted a panel covering current trends in the MRF sector.
 The session featured Kate Davenport, co-president of Eureka Recycling, Brent Hildebrand, vice president of recycling for GFL Environmental, and Palace Stepps, president of Sonoco Recycling.

 During the session, the three shared how they prepared and responded to China’s import restrictions, including Green Fence in 2013, National Sword in 2018 and the country’s import bans that took effect this year.